-Where the term of a lease of premises, including any option of renewal, exceeds 25 years or the lease is of part of the premises, the premises must be defined in a plan annexed to the lease or refer to identical premises in a plan filed in NSW LRS.
+Where the term of a lease of premises exceeds 25 years (not including any option of renewal) or the lease is of part of the premises, the lease area must be defined in an A4 sketch plan annexed to the lease or refer to identical premises in a plan filed in NSW LRS.

-The normal requirements apply for the annexed plan as set out in General plan requirements above.
+The requirements for the annexed plan are as set out in Schedule 4 Lodgment Rules.
 The plan must also:

-- define the premises being leased by a unique method, e.g. hatched, shown by a thick outline or designated 'A'
+- define the premises being leased by a unique method, e.g. hatched

-- be a quality reproduction of whole or part of the building plan, architectural plan or any other plan prepared to a similar standard
+- be a quality reproduction of whole or part of the building plan, or any other plan prepared to a similar standard

 - show enough of this plan to adequately fix the boundaries of the premises by:

 - reference to a floor(s) within a building